 You can use the NETMAPCHECK initialization parameter and Connect:Direct Secure+ Option to secure the TCP/IP sessions.
-See Connect:Direct Secure+ Option in this chapter for more information about Connect:Direct Secure+ Option and Chapter 2, Planning the Installation, in Connect:Direct HP NonStop Installation Guide for a discussion of how the security options function in your environment.
+See Connect:Direct Secure+ Option in this chapter for more information about Connect:Direct Secure+ Option and Planning the Installation in the Connect:Direct HP NonStop Installation Guide for a discussion about how the security options function in your environment.